-37. Unless otherwise agreed, where goods are delivered to the buyer and he refuses to accept them, having the right so to do, he is not bound to return them to the seller, but it is sufficient if he intimates to the seller that he refuses to accept them.
+37. Unless otherwise agreed, where goods are delivered Buyer is not to the buyer and he refuses to accept them, having the right return so to do, he is not bound to return them to the seller, but rejected it is sufficient if he intimates to the seller that he refuses to accept them.